 exp

 REQUIRED.
 Expiration time on or after which the ID Token MUST NOT be accepted for processing.
 The processing of this parameter requires that the current date/time MUST be before the expiration date/time listed in the value.
 Implementers MAY provide for some small leeway, usually no more than a few minutes, to account for clock skew.
-The time is represented as the number of seconds from 1970-01-01T0:0:0Z as measured in UTC until the date/time.
+The time is represented as a JSON number indicating the number of seconds from 1970-01-01T0:0:0Z as measured in UTC until the date/time.
 See RFC 3339 [RFC3339] for details regarding date/times in general and UTC in particular.
-The exp value is a number.

 iat

 REQUIRED.
 Time at which the JWT was issued.
-The time is represented as the number of seconds from 1970-01-01T0:0:0Z as measured in UTC until the date/time.
-The iat value is a number.
+The processing of this parameter requires that the current date/time MUST NOT be before the issued date/time listed in the value.
+Implementers MAY provider for some small leeway, usually no more than a few minutes, to account for clock skew.
+The time is represented as a JSON integer indicating the number of seconds from 1970-01-01T0:0:0Z as measured in UTC until the date/time.

 auth_time

 OPTIONAL or REQUIRED.
 Time when the End-User authentication occurred.
-The time is represented as the number of seconds from 1970-01-01T0:0:0Z as measured in UTC until the date/time.
+The time is represented as a JSON number indicating the number of seconds from 1970-01-01T0:0:0Z as measured in UTC until the date/time.
 When a max_age request is made or when auth_time is requested as an Essential Claim, then this Claim is REQUIRED.
 (The auth_time Claim semantically corresponds to the OpenID 2.0 PAPE [OpenID.PAPE] auth_time response parameter.)
-The auth_time value is a number.

 nonce

 OPTIONAL or REQUIRED.
-String value used to associate a Client session with an ID Token, and to mitigate replay attacks.
+String value used to associate the end-user’s session at a Client session with an ID Token, and to mitigate replay attacks.
 The value is passed through unmodified from the Authentication Request to the ID Token.
 If present in the ID Token, Clients MUST verify that the nonce Claim Value is equal to the value of the nonce parameter sent in the Authentication Request.
 If present in the Authentication Request, Authorization Servers MUST include a nonce Claim in the ID Token with the Claim Value being the nonce value sent in the Authentication Request.
 Authorization Servers SHOULD perform no other processing on nonce values used.
 Use of the nonce is REQUIRED for all requests where an ID Token is returned directly from the Authorization Endpoint.
 It is OPTIONAL when the ID Token is returned from the Token Endpoint.
 The nonce value is a case sensitive string.

 at_hash